 Gingerbread – Medium jar candle, Christmas in July outlet find for $6!
 My first holiday love from Yankee Candle.
 Their description: “A delicious childhood memory, spicy warm gingerbread, rich with nutmeg, cinnamon and brown sugar.”

 Fragrance: This is gingerbread with a kick!
 The spiciest of the gingerbread scents I’ve tried; the aroma is mostly ginger and not much bread.
-Cinnamon and sugar help mellow the ginger’s grittiness, making it a very satisfying scent.
+Cinnamon and sugar help mellow the ginger’s grittiness, making it a very satisfying scent, somewhat fruity scent.
 A warming essence with just a dash of bakery blended in means this is a yearly candle tradition in my home.

 Performance: Generous throw, I’ve had non-foodie scent lovers comment on the impressive performance of this candle.
 Fills up my kitchen nicely and has stamina.
 Pick one up in store and online now, or grab one during the semi-sale that starts the day after Christmas.